nmagee/ds2002-course/labs/lab5-sql.md

 2. Use the instructor's RDS instance.
 Endpoint and credentials can be found [here](https://canvas.its.virginia.edu/courses/139395/pages/mysql-service).
 3. For more advanced users who want a challenge, use a MySQL Docker container.
 Instructions are below:

+### Docker
-A. As we did in class, run MySQL in a container on your laptop using the following command.
+1. As we did in class, run MySQL in a container on your laptop using the following command.

     ```
     docker run -e MYSQL_ROOT_PASSWORD=abc123 -d mysql